Relatives: Former US Marine killed while fighting in Ukraine

 Cabrera said her son’s body has not been found.

-“They haven’t found his body,” she said.
-“They are trying, the men that were with him, but it was either grab his body or get killed, but we would love for him to come back to us.”
+“They are trying, the men that were with him, but it was either grab his body or get killed, but we would love for him to come back to us,” she said.

-She said her son flew to Poland on March 12 and entered Ukraine shortly after.
-She said he was fighting alongside men from a number of countries.
+She said her son flew to Poland on March 12 and entered Ukraine shortly after, to fight alongside men from a number of countries.

+A roommate who lived with Cancel in Kentucky in the months before he left for Ukraine said he became interested in going to help shortly after the war began.

+“Right around when it was getting serious was when he said he wanted to go,” said 21-year-old Triston Mannahan.
+“He felt obligated because that (the war) was wrong and he wanted to help.”

-Cancel had also served as a volunteer firefighter in New York and leaves behind a 7-month-old son, according to an online fundraising page set up by a man identifying himself as his father.
-His wife received the call informing her of his death on Tuesday, the page said.
-The father wrote that Cancel made the decision in early March to go to Ukraine because he wanted to defend innocent people.
+The fundraising page said Cancel’s wife got a call Tuesday informing her of his death.
+The father wrote that Cancel decided to go to Ukraine because he wanted to defend innocent people.

 Cancel graduated from Newburgh Free Academy in New York in 2017, the school district said.
-He participated in the Junior Reserve Officers’ Training Corps while in high school.
+An instructor who mentored him in the Air Force Junior Reserve Officers’ Training Corps, Master Sgt.
+Christian Granda, said he was a “dedicated cadet who served our community well” and joined the Marines right after high school.

 Cancel worked at a private prison in Tennessee from May 2021 until January, said Matthew Davio, a spokesman for the private prison company CoreCivic.
 The Trousdale Turner Correctional Center, a medium security facility, is about an hour northeast of Nashville.

-“As a correctional officer, Mr. Cancel served his state and his community by helping maintain a safe, secure environment where inmates can participate in life-changing reentry programs.
-We are grateful for his service and saddened by his loss,” Davio said in a statement.
+“As a correctional officer, Mr. Cancel served his state and his community by helping maintain a safe, secure environment where inmates can participate in life-changing reentry programs,” Davio said in a statement.

 While in the Marines, Cancel served as a rifleman and was stationed at Camp Lejeune, North Carolina.
 He was given a bad conduct discharge after he was convicted of violating a lawful general order, Marine Corps spokesperson Maj.
 Jim Stenger said.